SterlingButters/OpenMC-Dash-InterFace/README.markdown

 I've been wanting to do a project using Dash now for some time.
 I've decided to attempt to replicate (more or less) ERSN for OpenMC (Open Source Monte Carlo Neutron Transport Code) but using Dash.
 This project will create a GUI for setting up OpenMC simulations, running them, and depicting the results.
 Dash is pythonic way of coding HTML and Js with callbacks.
-Clone the project and run `main.py` in the main directory.
+Clone the project and run `main.py` in the project directory.

 ### Desired 1st release features
 ##### Materials: